McGizzle/core-war/README.md

 Core-Wars is a game which pitts competing programs against eachother by creating a virtual machine for them to run in.
 The programs are written in an Assembly Language named RedCode.

-This program is written as a [lierate haskell](https://wiki.haskell.org/Literate_programming) program.
+This program is written as a [literate haskell](https://wiki.haskell.org/Literate_programming) program.
 Therefore an explanation of the how it works is written among the code.
 There are numerous design decisions to be made when writing a MARs controller for core-war, and these are detailed in the source.

 ## Building & Running